 Remember: Healthy Mom, Healthy Baby

 While you’re doing everything you can to make sure your baby gets the best possible start by breastfeeding, you need to make sure that you are taking care of your microbiome as well.
-Now that we understand how bacteria transfers from mom to baby and why it is so important, we know how vital it is to ensure that your gut environment is teeming with good bacteria to pass on to your baby.
+Now that we understand how bacteria transfers from mom to baby and why it is so important, we know how vital it is to ensure that your gut environment stays teeming with good bacteria to pass on to your baby.

 While you’re breastfeeding—and preferably starting prenatally—you can supplement with a high-quality, tailored probiotic like Hyperbiotics PRO-Moms to make sure you have an abundance of beneficial bacteria to pass on to your little one, encouraging an optimal start at a healthy life.